13501274828/MetaboliteChat/README.md

 ## Datasets

 Please download the data json files from the [Google drive](https://drive.google.com/drive/folders/1YYTQUJbYBVVoQ8B_P1ZYCUg8JuePQG_L?usp=sharing).
-The json files contain data for the HMBD(Human Metabolome Database) Instruction Tuning Datasets.
+Our dataset is based on the [Human Metabolome Database(HMDB)](https://hmdb.ca/).
+In order to train MetaboliteChat, We transformed their data to the following format:

+{SMILES String: [ [Question1 , Answer1], [Question2 , Answer2]... ] }

 ## Getting Started